 Owing to its abundance of fur on its coat, the Schapendoes does require a substantial amount of grooming.

 It is recommended they be brushed 15 to 20 minutes every two to three days to eliminate any tangles.

 Categorized as a large or giant crossbreed, a Schapendoes can reach a height of 15 to 19 inches when fully grown.

-> Due to its moderate size, this breed is not used as a guard dog, nor is it aggressively protective.
-This is a lightly built dog which has a great deal of endurance, speed, and mobility.
+Due to its moderate size, this breed is not used as a guard dog, nor is it aggressively protective.
+This is a lightly built dog that has a great deal of endurance, speed, and mobility.

-> What Is the Life Expectancy of the Schapendoes?
+What Is the Life Expectancy of the Schapendoes?